morwai/morwai/README.md

 <img align = "right" src = "https://64.media.tumblr.com/39b95e8844d55257fe8b3a3a4f7b3abd/fe567f55e35f2826-b2/s540x810/6698d7955fa422c9a472e8d367c1eafe32f31507.gifv">
 </div>
 <div align = "left">
-🌿 I'm a Computer Science student still trying to figure out which area I belong to, and that's my personal account to share my progress.
+🌿 I'm a Computer Science student trying to figure out which area I belong to, and that's my personal account to share my progress.
 <br><br>
 📖 I have 2 years of internship experience with data analysis and 1 year of experience with Low-Code/No-Code development using Power Apps and Power Automate.
 I also know a bit of Quickbase too.
 <br><br>